OCFL/extensions/docs/NNNN-n-tuple-omit-prefix-storage-layout.md

 #### Parameters

-There is no default configuration; therefore, configuration parameters must be provided.
+Unlike some ocfl storage layouts there is no default configuration, and therefore configuration parameters must be provided.

 ```json
 {